-The CRA also promotes advancement of the industry through the support of the ProStart Program.
-ProStart is a two year culinary and management program for high school students.
-Learn more about ProStart here.
+The Connecticut Restaurant Association and Connecticut Hospitality Educational Foundation (CHEF) promote advancement of the industry through the support of the ProStart Program.
+ProStart is a national, two year culinary and management program for high school students.

 Connecticut ProStart ProStart® Program Overview